MinimineLP/minetem/README.md

 # Minetem

 [Minetem](https://github.com/MinimineLP/Minetem) is a good possibility to add new items and blocks to Minecraft in Vanilla.
-[NPM](https://www.npmjs.com/minetem)
+[NPM](https://www.npmjs.com/minetem).
+Join our [official discord](https://discord.gg/8b9rsdV).

 ## Features
 - Easy adding of Blocks, Items and GUI